dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_example_pp_greedy.rst

 Postprocessing with a Greedy Solver
 ===================================

-This example uses explicit postprocessing to improve results returned from a quantum computer.
+This example uses explicit postprocessing to improve results returned from a
+|dwave_short| quantum computer.

-Typically, Ocean tools do some minimal, implicit postprocessing; for example, when you use
+Typically, :ref:`Ocean <index_ocean_sdk>` tools do some minimal, implicit postprocessing; for example, when you use

+.. todo:: update this link to an xref:

 `embedding tools <https://docs.ocean.dwavesys.com/en/stable/docs_system/reference/embedding.html>`_
-to map problem variables to qubits, *broken* :term:`chain`\ s (differing states of the qubits representing a variable) may be resolved by majority
-vote: Ocean sets the variable's value based on the state returned from the majority of the qubits in the chain.
+to map problem variables to qubits, *broken* :term:`chains` (differing states of the qubits representing a variable) may be resolved by majority vote: Ocean sets the variable's value based on the state returned from the majority of the qubits in the chain.
 You can often improve results, at a low cost of classical processing time, by postprocessing.

-:ref:`dwave-samplers <index_dwave_samplers>` provides an implementation of
+the :ref:`dwave-samplers <index_dwave_samplers>` package provides an
-a steepest-descent solver,  :class:`~greedy.sampler.SteepestDescentSolver`, for binary quadratic models.
+implementation of a steepest-descent solver, :class:`~dwave.samplers.SteepestDescentSolver`,for binary quadratic models.
 This example runs this classical algorithm initialized from QPU samples to find minima in the samples' neighbourhoods.

 The purpose of this example is to illustrate the benefit of postprocessing results from non-deterministic samplers such as quantum computers.